-For the year under review, the Board comprised of 6 members comprising of
+As at 31 December 2019, the Board comprised of 5 members comprising of:

-- two executive directors;

-- two non-executive directors; and

-- two independent non-executive directors.
+- three executive directors; and - two independent non-executive directors.

 All Directors are ordinarily resident in Mauritius except for one of the directors who is a non-resident, namely, Mr. Frank Brusco.